phowell/cv/docs/index.md

 __LEVA Level 2: Digital Multimedia Evidence Processing__
 *April 22nd - 26th, 2019*
 - A 5-day course.
 Presented by the Law Enforcement & Emergency Services Video Association, hosted by Calgary Police Services.
-Building on the concepts of the level 1 course, topics covered include: Audio theory, non-linear editing, the scientific method as it applies to video forensics, expert report writing, and introductions to a number of tools used in the field (eg. Input-ace, Amped 5, clearID)
+Building on the concepts of the level 1 course, topics covered include: Audio theory, non-linear editing, the scientific method as it applies to video forensics, expert report writing, and introductions to a number of tools used in the field (eg. Input-ace, Avid, clearID)

 __LEVA Level 1: Forensic Video Analysis & the Law__
 *April 30th - May 4th, 2018*
 - A 5-day course.
-Presented by the Law Enforcement & Emergency Services Video Association, hosted by Calgary Police Services, April 30 – May 4, 2018.
+Presented by the Law Enforcement & Emergency Services Video Association, hosted by Calgary Police Services.
 Topics covered include: Best practices for extraction of *digital multimedia evidence*, usage of write blockers, compression theory, Photoshop, authentication/integrity verification, and workflow.

-__CPKN: Digital Evidence Front Line Investigation__
-*April 2018*
-- An introductory level overview, aiding a first responder at a technological and/or electronic crime scene to properly recognize, collect, preserve, transport, and store electronic and technological evidence.

-__CPKN: Courtroom Testimony Skills__
-*April 2018*
-- A primer on providing testimony in court.
-In addition to reviewing the major roles within the court system and the basics of court proceedings, this course provides best practices for preparing and giving evidence.

-__CPKN: Basic Investigation Skills__
-*March 2018*
-- An introductory course that focuses on key areas of crime investigation including case management, responding to a crime scene, interviewing, statement taking, gathering evidence, search warrants, and file presentation.

 __Bachelor of Science in Computer Science__
 *May 2010*